galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

    directly from the input metrics data table).
 If the interest variable had been a presence-absence, it would have been a presence proportion and if it had been an abundance it would have been a raw abundance (sum of all abundances each year).

 We'll ignore the 'global' analysis plot as it associate data from different communities.
-We see on both plots of each survey that, as predicted, species richness haven't varied much as few species are taken into account in the analysed data set and these species are very commonly found as we selected only 'Standard species' when downloading the datasets.
+We see on both plots of each of the three surveys that, as predicted, species richness haven't varied much as few species are taken into account in the analysed data set and these species are very commonly found as we selected only 'Standard species' when downloading the datasets.
 Hence, mean species richness are globally around the maximum number of species taken into account in the surveys (7 for `SWC-IBTS`, 6 for `EVHOE` and 3 for `BITS`).
 Moreover, confidence intervals are very wide and global trends are around 1.